+Students will be awarded a Certificate of Completion upon successfully completing all requirements in their chosen program.
+Students must achieve the following:

+CREDIT HOUR

+Medical Assisting/Dental Assisting

+- Successful completion of all courses in chosen program - 2.0 cumulative GPA - Minimum 80% cumulative attendance for the scheduled hours of instruction - Medical Assisting: Completion of 160 Externship hours - Dental Assisting: Completion of 120 Externship hours

+CLOCK HOUR

-Students will be awarded a Certificate of Completion upon successfully completing all requirements of their chosen program.
-Students must have a minimum of a 2.0 GPA cumulatively, meet the minimum credit hour requirements as well as attend at least 80% of the scheduled hours of instruction.
-Clock hour students must attend at least 80% of scheduled hours of the program instruction.
-To meet graduation requirements, students must either attend their scheduled exit interview or if unable to attend the exit documents will be mailed within 30 days of graduation date via certified mail.
+- Successful completion of all courses in chosen program - 2.0 cumulative GPA - Minimum 80% cumulative attendance of the scheduled hours of instruction - Massage Therapy: Completion of 120 Internship Clinic hours

+Once graduation requirements have been met, students will either attend their scheduled exit interview or if unable to attend the exit documents will be mailed within 30 days of graduation date via mail.